 Cover Up is a generic game with many different variations.

-One-to-one correspondence: The beginner version is one of the most basic games for young children and is intended to improve their skills of one-to-one correspondence.
+The beginner version is one of the most basic games for young children and is intended to improve their skills of one-to-one correspondence.
 The students are given practice in their one-to-one correspondence by counting the number of dots on the die after they roll.
 This game also provides students with an opportunity to improve their counting skills.
 Goals for children include turn-taking and counting (dots on the die).

 Head Start Standards

 Social and Emotional Development

 - Communicates with familiar adults and accepts or requests guidance.